top of page

 Should I bring my children?

 Yes!
-Kids are always welcome at Spring Gulch and there are a number of beginner trails starting at the entrance.
-We also host regularly scheduled AVSC programming.
-Follow the link to find Carbondale specific programming.
+Kids are always welcome at Spring Gulch and there are a number of beginner trails starting at the main entrance.
+We also host regularly scheduled AVSC programming for local youth ages 5+.

 Does Spring Gulch rent skis?